NoahBPeterson/quantization/GGUF/quants/IQ4_XS.md

 ## Overview

 IQ4_XS is a non‑linear quantization scheme that compresses weights to approximately 4.25 bits.
-Although the scheme is prefixed with “I,” it does not use an importance matrix.
-Instead, it computes per‑block scale factors using the squared values of the weight row.
+It computes per‑block scale factors using the squared values of the weight row.
 Rather than rounding weights to the nearest representable integer in 4 bits like the legacy quants, or k-quant rounding, weights are rounded to the nearest value of a fixed table called `kvalues_iq4nl`.

 It offers better compression than Q4_K, with similar or slightly less loss.